-We are taught to cleanse our faces every night from a young age.
-In most cases, that’s where skincare advice ends.
-Finding the right cleanser, toner, and moisturiser to use is usually a process of trial and error.
-Sometimes certain products are just used because its what your Mom, Aunty, or sister used.
+Most of us are taught to cleanse our faces every night, but in most cases, that’s where skincare advice ends.
+Finding the right cleanser, toner, and moisturiser is usually a process of trial and error, often with certain brands being used just because its what Mom, Aunty, or sister used.

-Theres more to a great skincare routine than just cleansing.
-Clean skin isn’t enough.
-You need to find the right exfoliator, cleanser, toner, and moisturiser suited to your personal skin type.
-All of this helps create the perfect canvas for flawless make-up application.
+There is more to a great skincare routine than just cleansing – having clean skin isn’t enough.
+Finding the right exfoliator, cleanser, toner, and moisturiser suited to your personal skin type will help nourish the skin and improve the complexion.

-Foaming cleansers are best for oily skin types.
-These help clear away excess oil and clean out the pores.
-A mild and gently foaming cleanser is best for normal to combination skin types.
-While dry skin types require more moisture.
-A soothing cleansing milk or lotion is best.
-These offer gentle cleansing, while hydrating the skin.
+For oily skin foaming cleansers are best, as these help clear away excess oil and clean out the pores.
+Normal to combination skins benefit from a mild and gentle foaming cleanser.
+And dry skin types need extra moisture, so a soothing cleansing milk or lotion is best as they offer gentle cleansing, while hydrating the skin.
 A cleanser containing glycerine (a humectant) will also help attract and draw water to the surface of the skin, assisting dry skin types to stay hydrated and moisturised.

 Toners assist in rebalancing the skin’s pH level.
 They can aid in tightening pores, and remove any left over make-up or cleanser residue.
-They also prepare the skin for moisturiser.
-Astringents (like Witch Hazel) help absorb excess oil and are great for use on oily skin, although they can be drying.
+They also prepare skin for moisturiser.
+Astringents, like Witch Hazel, help absorb excess oil and are great for use on oily skin, although they can be drying.

 All skin types need to be moisturised, including oily skin.
 Apply a light, oil-free, water-based moisturiser, especially after toning with a drying astringent like witch hazel.
 Products labelled as non-comedogenic will not block pores and are great for use on oily skin.
 Normal skin types should use a lightweight non-greasy water-based moisturiser.
 Combination skin types could use the same, although a richer, oil-based moisturiser would need to be used when the skin is feeling dry, especially during the winter months.
 Dry skin requires a heavier, oil-based moisturiser.
 These last longer on the skin and help prevent water from evaporating, thereby hydrating for longer.